Bhaagamathie: Plot

 However, Sampath suspects that this might be a ploy by her to escape and arranges for a spiritual guru to find out if there is paranormal activity.
 The guru suggests a few indicators.
-Later, Sampath discovers that those indicators to indicate the presence of ghosts in the bungalow.
+After finding out that Chanchala will be vindicated from Shakti's murder case, Sampath goes to the bungalow to kill her and finds that the indicators marked the presence of paranormal activity.
 He also finds Chanchala hurting herself under the influence of the ghost.
 This leads to Sampath taking Chanchala to a mental asylum.
 Eshwar visits her at the mental asylum, where it is revealed that Chanchala had planned the entire thing to escape the CBI in return for ₹300 crore kickback from Eshwar.
 It is also revealed that Eshwar had forced Chanchala to kill Shakthi, threatening to kill the villagers involved in a welfare project to hide his scam.

 Meanwhile, Vaishnavi realizes that Chanchala was trying to convey the truth of Eshwar's crimes using the story of Queen Bhaagamathie, which she came across from the various writings and artifacts that she had discovered in the bungalow.
 She also finds evidence of Eshwar's misdeeds and the site where he hid the villagers after killing Shakthi.
-When Eshwar finds out that he is exposed, he is killed by Sampath, who discovered the truth that Chanchala didn't murder Shakthi.
+When Eshwar finds out that he is exposed, he is killed in an encounter by Sampath, who discovered the truth that Chanchala didn't murder Shakthi.
 Thus vindicated, Chanchala is seen running a charity organization in Shakthi's memory.
 Vaishnavi tells her that they thought they knew everything about her but never knew that she was a great magician in her childhood and that she knew Arabic.
 Chanchala replies by saying that she does not know Arabic, which shocks them, hinting that there was actual paranormal activity in the house.